-How to care for a Thanksgiving cactus – top tips for these seasonal succulents
+How to grow and care for a Thanksgiving cactus – 3 expert tips from houseplant pros

-Thanksgiving cactuses are popular indoor plants for fall, with their bright blooms in brilliant reds, pinks, purples, or whites.
-Hailing from tropical climes, they add an exotic look to any interior scheme, and will last for years with the right care.
+Thanksgiving cactuses, or Schlumbergera truncata, are popular indoor plants for fall, with their bright blooms in brilliant reds, pinks, purples, or whites.
+Hailing from tropical, South American climates, they add an exotic look to any interior scheme and will last decades with the right care.

-At first glance, the Thanksgiving cactus looks very similar to the Christmas cactus, and they share many of the same maintenance requirements, too.
-Unsurprisingly, they come from the same genus – Schlumbergera – but you can tell them apart by the leaves (the Christmas cactus' foliage has smoother edges).
+At first glance, the Thanksgiving cactus looks very similar to the Christmas cactus and Easter cactus, and they share many of the same maintenance requirements, too.
+Unsurprisingly, they come from the same genus – Schlumbergera – but you can tell them apart by the leaves (the foliage of the Christmas cactus has smoother edges).

 The Thanksgiving cactus also flowers slightly earlier, as its name suggests.
-And, if you look closely enough, you'll spot that the blooms are slightly different.
+And, if you look closely enough, you'll spot that the blooms are a slightly different shape.
+So, to make sure your plant blooms beautifully at the right time this year, we've gathered some expert-approved care tips that are guaranteed to help.

 Kayla Gajdascz is the co-founder and president of Mental Houseplants, a company dedicated to spreading the positive impact that plants have on our mental health.
 One way that the company does this is by partnering with NAMI, the National Alliance on Mental Illness (the Massachusetts chapter), and donating a portion of every sale to them.